mattparko/liberty-workshop/04_exercise3.md

 oc new-project $NAMESPACE
 ```

-#### Step 3
+#### Step 3 - Deploy an application from source code
 This is where things start to get interesting!

+To improve developer productivity, OpenShift can automatically compile, create and deploy an application directly from source code (both via the web console and command line tool).
+In the next step, we are going to use this powerful feature via the command line.

-In this next step we are going to ask OpenShift to create an application for us, however best it sees fit.
-You can provide as much or as little guidance here and the platform will decide on the best build strategy.
-Probably not the way you would deploy an application into production, but an excellent way to get developers started as quickly as possible.
+We are going to direct OpenShift to create an application using the `oc new-app` command.
+You can provide as much or as little guidance here as you'd like and the platform will decide on the most suitable build strategy.
+This is likely not the way you would deploy an application into production, but it's an excellent way to get developers started as quickly as possible.
 ```bash
 oc new-app --name=petclinic registry.access.redhat.com/ubi8/openjdk-11~${GITEA_URL}/${USER}/spring-petclinic#development
 ```